Hixson–Lied College of Fine and Performing Arts: Lied Center for Performing Arts

 The Lied Center for Performing Arts opened in 1990 and serves as the primary venue for orchestra, theater, and speaking events on Nebraska's campus.
 The main stage at the Lied Center has a seating capacity of 2,258, while the black box Carson Theater is used for smaller productions.

 Sheldon Museum of Art

 What is now the Sheldon Museum of Art began in 1888 as an on-campus art club.
-A museum was opened shortly after; the gallery was housed in the University of Nebraska State Museum until a dedicated building was completed in 1963.
-The building, designed by famed architect Philip Johnson, was selected for the United States National Register of Historic Places in 2013.
+A museum was soon opened and was housed in the University of Nebraska State Museum until a dedicated building was completed in 1963.
+The building, designed by famed architect Philip Johnson, was added to the National Register of Historic Places in 2013.

 The Sheldon's collection includes over 13,000 holdings of landscape and still life, American impressionism, early modernism, geometric abstraction, and abstract expressionism, as well as more than thirty sculptures.
-The Sheldon is accredited by the American Alliance of Museums.
+It is accredited by the American Alliance of Museums.